mellamochiao/Shift-Notification/README.md

-# Shift Notification 🐶
+# Shift Notification Discord Bot🐶

 A scheduled Discord bot to automatically remind volunteer shifts from Google Sheets.

 ##  Project Description

 This project automates the process of sending daily shift reminders to a Discord channel.
 It is designed for volunteer teams that maintain a shared schedule on Google Sheets.
 The script reads tomorrow’s shift names from the spreadsheet, converts them into Discord mentions using role filtering, and sends a formatted message to a designated channel using Discord Webhook.

-The project is deployed on [Render.com](https://render.com), where a cron job is scheduled to run once per day.
+The project is now deployed on [Render.com](https://render.com), where a cron job is scheduled to run once per day.

 ##  Features